Album (Land of the Lost): Plot

 The next morning the trap has failed again, but both Will and Holly display utter disinterest, and when Rick pries into the issue, Will yells at him and leaves.
 He returns to apologize for snapping at Rick and while Rick says that he understands, he suspects something.
 The next evening, Will and Holly again hear the sound and are drawn to the Lost City.
 Rick secretly follows them.
 Inside, the phantom of their mother again beckons them, this time accompanied by their father, dressed in a suit.
 They follow him and he leads them deeper into the tunnels.
 As they walk, his appearance occasionally flickers to that of a Sleestak from the viewpoint of the audience.

 Rick finds another pulsing blue crystal and sees an illusion of his children cheerfully asking them to follow them and see what they have discovered.
-However, Rick is not easily deceived and angrily smashes the crystal onto the floor.
+However, Rick is not easily deceived and angrily smashes the crystal onto the floor and it explodes.
 Immediately, the image disappears and he sees a Sleestak in the tunnel that appeared to be one of the time doorways.
 Realizing that his children are in great danger, he destroys the false matrix and chases after the Sleestak.
 He finds his children being led to the Sleestak god, and takes the blue stone from them immediately breaking the hypnotic spell.
 Rick shatters the crystal, knocking one Sleestak into the pit and grapples with another finally tossing it in as well.
 They escape the city and return to High Bluff.

 Rick surmises that the blue stones allow people to see what they love the most by exerting "some form of hypnosis".
 Holly dismantles her trap, saying it reminds her too much of the trap into which they were nearly caught.